Write an essay, win up to $500!

 Start Writing!

-We encourage first-year students to begin writing an essay soon after finishing Born a Crime this summer.
+We encourage first-year students to begin writing an essay soon after finishing Bad Blood: Secrets and Lies in a Silicon Valley Startup this summer.
 Here are some topic/theme ideas to get you started:

 Deadline: